marcinkuzminski/rhodecode/docs/setup.rst

 -----------------------

 RhodeCode starting from version 1.1 supports ldap authentication.
-In order to use ldap, You have to install python-ldap package.
+In order to use LDAP, You have to install python-ldap_ package.
 This package is available via pypi, so You can install it by running

 ::